jarekkantor/archi-test-back/README.md

 }
 ```

-2. Add an analytic to a property
+2. Add or update an analytic to a property

 Request: